Orangutan (Orang-utan) Pongo pygmaeus/abelii/tapanuliensis

 Orang Utan

 Split into two species in 1996, P. pygmaeus (above) is native to Borneo and P. abelii to Sumatra.
 A third species, the Tapanuli Orangutan, P. tapanuliensis, from a small region of Sumatra, was described in 2017.
 The Bornean has darker hair, fatter male face flanges and spends more time on the ground.
-Both Sumatran and Tapanuli have more golden orange hair, rounder/flatter male face flanges and spend more time in trees (out of reach of tigers).
+Both Sumatran and Tapanuli have golden orange hair, rounder/flatter male face flanges and spend more time in trees (out of reach of tigers).
 Tapanuli has aspects of both Sumatran and Bornean; there are only a few hundred left, vulnerable to further deforestation, capture and inbreeding.

-"Orang utan" means man of the forest.
-They are adept at tool use and build elaborate nests in the trees to sleep at night.
 Diet is mainly fruit but they use twigs to reach termites and larvae.
 It is said that they have watched humans cross a river in boats and copied untying a boat and crossing on their own.

-Baby Orangutan Baby Orangutan
+Baby Orangutan Baby Orangutan.

-Juvenile Orangutan Juvenile
+Juvenile Bornean Orangutan Juvenile Bornean.

 Unlike the other Great Apes, Orangutans are, appropriately, orange (coppery brown or ginger).
 Their armspan (some 7 feet or 2 metres for adult males) is greater than their height (male c.
 4.5 ft/1.4 m).